elozino1/MVPApp/README.md

-a little demonstration of the android MVP architecture
+a simple demonstration of the android MVP architecture